-However, with respect to our directors and executive officers, the restrictions described above shall not apply to (i)bona fide gifts or transfers to family members or trusts for the direct or indirect benefit of the director or executive officer or his or her family members or bona fide gifts for charities, provided in each case that the transferee agrees in writing to be bound by the terms of the lock-up agreement, and (ii) for shares sold in certain instances based on withholding taxes for vesting of restricted stock.
+However, with respect to our directors and executive officers, the restrictions described above shall not apply to (i) bona fide gifts or transfers to family members or trusts for the direct or indirect benefit of the director or executive officer or his or her family members or bona fide gifts for charities, provided in each case that the transferse agrees in writing to be bound by the terms of the lock-up agreement, and (ii) for shares sold in certain instances based on withholding taxes for vesting of restricted stock.
+Further, with respect to certain of our executive officers, the restrictions described above shall not apply to certain sales and gifts made pursuant to their previously established 10b5-1 plans.